 If you're not having great luck finding a babysitter nearby, you might want to consider various internet sites.
 Care.com or sittercity.com are two good options where caregivers and families try to find a good match.
 Nextdoor.com might also be a good place to look online for someone in your neighborhood.

-Even if they’re not with a service, many babysitters advertising online have completed courses and learned the most important things about the childcare and first aid.
+Even if they're not with a service, many babysitters advertising online have completed courses and learned the most important things about the childcare, CPR, and First Aid.
 You can often take a close look at the babysitters’ profiles to see what experience and qualifications the potential babysitter has.
 In addition, you can often filter search results according to specific criteria that are particularly important to you.

 Many parents find it difficult to entrust their children to strangers.
 That's why